Grow Victoria’s Hemp Industry

 Following the findings of the Inquiry into the Industrial Hemp Industry in Victoria, which we established, there are many ways to ensure our laws better support this vital industry.

 We lobbied hard for the state to investigate the barriers to and rewards of more hemp cultivation.
-Parliament’s Economy and Infrastructure Committee did this, and late 2023 the Inquiry into the Industrial Hemp Industry in Victoria report was released.
+Parliament’s Economy and Infrastructure Committee ran an inquiry, and in late 2023, it released a report on Victoria’s hemp industry.

 It recommended a raft of changes, including standalone industrial hemp legislation (hemp-specific laws) to make it easier for to grow crops.
 Victoria, unlike most other states, does not have standalone legislation.
 Not surprisingly, the state only has six hemp licence holders and much of what we produce is sent overseas for processing.